naripok/transformer/README.md

-# Transformer Models Chatbot Collection
+# Conversational Transformer Models Collection

 This repository contains a collection of Conversational Transformer models.
 It uses tensorflow and stanford's convokit for data fetching and